God of War Ragnarok PS5/PS4 Collector's Editions live – here's where to pre-order

 While the God of War Ragnarok Jötnar Edition (opens in new tab) can be pre-ordered at £229.99 and features Brok's Dice Set (as opposed to the Dwarven Dice Set), the Falcon, Bear and Wolf pin set, a Legendary Draupnir Ring, a Yggdrasil Cloth Map, a 7-inch Vinyl record featuring the music of the game by Bear McCreary, alongside all of the other items included in the Collector's Edition.

+Pre-order God of War Ragnarok (PS5) at ShopTo now (opens in new tab)

+Pre-order God of War Ragnarok (PS4) at ShopTo now (opens in new tab)

-GAME informed its customers ahead of time that pre-orders would be opening at 10AM BST on July 15th,
+While GAME informed its customers ahead of time that pre-orders would be opening at 10AM BST on July 15th, Sony is also expected to go live with its own allotment of stock via the PlayStation Direct store sometime later today.

-👀 Watch this space 👀Come back at 10 am on Friday the 15th to secure your pre-order for God of War Ragnarök! ⚡️🔨 pic.twitter.com/rrxgOmW8GDJuly 7, 2022
+Check God of War Ragnarok stock at PS Direct now (opens in new tab)

-We'll be updating this piece with the latest information as pre-orders open globally, so keeping checking back.
+Anyone looking to pre-order from the US can do so from 10AM ET later today too.
+We'll be updating this piece with the latest information as pre-orders open, so keep checking back.

 God of War Ragnarok is scheduled to launch exclusively across PlayStation 5 and PlayStation 4 on November 9th, 2022.
 To keep up with everything God of War, head to T3's God of War Ragnarok hub for the latest news, rumours and leaks.